eschulz2/Events_Management/README.md

 There are 4 different problems.
 You'll be working for about 40 minutes on your own, after which point your interviewer will sit and pair with you for the last 15 minutes.
 Again -- work on what you know first.

+It's likely you won't be able to finish all the problems.
+That's fine and normal.
+The priority is to have substantial enough code to talk about afterwards.
+It's only a problem if you get stuck and don't move on.
+We can have a good conversation about a half-completed application, too. :)

 To get started, clone the repository and then solve whichever problems you can:

 ```bash